 Best Term Life Options: AIG

-AIG was founded in 1919 and is the fifth-largest life insurer in the U.S. The company has an AM Best rating of A+ (Superior).
-AIG’s customer satisfaction scores and complaints trends are average based on the J.D.
-Power survey and most recent data with the NAIC, respectively.
+AIG was founded in 1919 and is the fifth-largest life insurer in the U.S. The company has an AM Best rating of A. AIG ranked below the industry average in customer satisfaction in the 2020 J.D.
+Power survey.
+Although they received 289 complaints, they were blow the industry average, according to the most recent data with the NAIC, respectively.

 AIG offers 18 different term life policy options through various flexible term life plans.
 The company's Quality of Life (QOL) insurance program includes the advantage of living benefits for chronic, critical, or terminal illness.
 The maximum term is 35 years, and the policies have level premiums throughout the selected term.
 After the end of the term, policies can be renewed annually up to age 95.
 AIG’s incredible breadth of term life options is why we chose it as best for accommodating all of your term life insurance needs.